ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Address: string
   - Port: number
   - Data: string
-    - Custom data to pass to the other server (can be read through handle_player_request on the other server)
+    - Custom data to pass to the other server
+    - Can be read through handle_player_request on the other server
+    - Try to keep it short!
+Long data strings may get ignored

 Custom Server Warp: